vaughnteegarden/slate/source/includes/_authenticationmanager.md

 This module handles consumer user creation and authentication.

 <aside class="warning">
 Note that several methods in this class are now deprecated.
+Authentication is switching to JWT.
+See "Implementing JWT Authentication on Your Authentication Server".
 </aside>